 The Mito has not really made it out of the controlled pricing environment of main dealer forecourts yet, so we recommend either driving a hard bargain and getting a good 10%+ off or waiting until the car is over 2 to see how bad the depreciation gets.

-Used Car Expert recommends that you try to buy after a big drop in depreciation and before the next one, so with the current Alfa Romeo Mito you would aim to buy a 5 year old and you can keep it for some time before needing to worry about a big drop in value.
+Used Car Expert recommends that you try to buy after a big drop in depreciation and before the next one, so with the current Alfa Romeo Mito you would aim to buy a 4 year old and sell it before it is 5 years old.